Vivekyadv/InterviewBit/README.md

 # InterviewBit Solutions
-This repository contains solutions of various problems on interviewbit.
-In some problems, there are multiple approaches seperated by comments & algorithms and the code is written in Python3 and purely original. <br/>
+This repository contains solutions of various problems on InterviewBit.
+In some problems, there are multiple approaches/solutions seperated by comments & algorithms.
+The code is written in Python3 and purely original. <br/>
 Topics covered: <br/>
 - Arrays
 - Math